-"Details reasons for maintaining a well organized civil defense in every area of the United States.
-Basic reasons are the savings of lives and maintenance of war production which will enable our armed forces to fight back."
+The film "details reasons for maintaining a well organized civil defense in every area of the United States.
+Basic reasons are the saving of lives and maintenance of war production which will enable our armed forces to fight back."
 This brief description, taken from an audio-visual catalog promoting a line of upcoming "Official Civilian Defense Films", nicely summarizes the plot of a then unreleased film anticipatorily titled The Cities Must Fight.(1) Shortly after its formation in late 1950, the Federal Civil Defense Administration announced the release of nine films meant to address emerging threats of the Cold War.(2) Though the films would have the full backing of the United States government, they would be made by private companies which would bid on the rights to produce them.
-The burgeoning ad agency Archer Productions won a contract to create Civil Defense for Schools (which eventually became Duck and Cover) and The Cities Must Fight, which was ultimately released as Our Cities Must Fight in January of 1952.(3) Aimed toward older, business-oriented audiences, Our Cities Must Fight argues a tough message, asking the American public to remain in a probable target area or large city after receiving warning of an incoming atomic attack.
+The burgeoning ad agency Archer Productions won a contract to create films based on the existing pamphlets Civil Defense for Schools (which eventually became Duck and Cover) and The Cities Must Fight, which was ultimately released as Our Cities Must Fight in January of 1952.(3) Aimed toward older, business-oriented audiences, Our Cities Must Fight argues a tough message, asking the American public to remain in a probable target area or large city after receiving warning of an incoming enemy atomic attack.
 Keeping the majority of a population in place, as opposed to evacuating civilians to surrounding areas, would ensure that essential wartime industries could maintain the production output necessary for the nation to fight a war.

 Our Cities Must Fight may be viewed, in its entirety, HERE

 1. Blackhawk's Bargain Bulletin.
 "A Complete Series of Official Civilian Defense Films.
 October, 1951.
 P. 18.

 2. New York Times.
 "Film's for Defense Set."
 Feb 12, 1951. p.
 18.